There are many scenarios in which downloading all WordPress media files become required.

 This can be done easily by running a search of Filester > Activate the plugin.

-After activated, Filester plugin creates a new menu item File Manager on the left sidebar.
+After activation, the Filester plugin creates a new menu item File Manager on the left sidebar.
 And you can click on it to view all the files that compose your current WordPress website.

 This user-friendly interface allows you to browse files and folders at ease like on your computer.
 I would expect it’ll be extremely simple for you to find the folder for all WordPress media files.
 By clicking on the folder wp-content > uploads, you’ll locate all your media files arranged in folders by year and month.